Click the links below to find more information:

 These services are now available to users within and outside the academic community on a fee-for-service basis.
 Users may become trained in the use of the equipment and be allowed independent operation or testing may be performed by departmental personnel at an additional cost.

-For more information, refer to the User Facility Catalog.
+For more information, refer to the Shared Equipment Facility Catalog.

 The ceramic processing laboratory contains the equipment typically found in a dentallaboratory and allows the fabrication of a variety of all-ceramic prostheses (powderporcelain, pressable, glass-infiltrated, CAD-CAM, and sintered).
 Some of thetechniques, such as lost wax method and air abrasion, are also useful in preparation orsurface treatment of metallic and other materials for a variety of applications.